What was it like when Matthew was First Diagnosed with a Learning Disability?

 MOTHER: The process of diagnosing Matthew began while he was in Grade 4; he was so bright but he had such a hard time learning to spell and read.
 He demonstrated an ability to comprehend but his weak reading and spelling skills meant that despite his hard work, he never received an A. In grade 5, Matthew received his psycho-educational assessment.
 During the process, I was anxious and nervous about what they would discover.
 Once Matthew received his diagnosis, it meant that school would always be a tough place for him; no matter how hard he tried, he would be viewed as the kid who struggled.
 The psychologist who diagnosed Matthew with a learning disability took time to privately speak with Matthew about his findings.
 I believe the time taken to talk with Matthew has had a very positive effect on him.

 MATTHEW: When I was first diagnosed, it made me feel odd but at the time, I did not know what was going to change.
-I thought that I was maybe less smart than some of my classmates.
-I also realized that it was going to be harder for me to prove myself to my teachers, myself, and others that I had the same ability as others.
+I thought that I was maybe less smart then some of my classmates.
+I also realized that it was going to be harder for me to prove myself to my teachers, myself, and others that I had equal ability as others.

 What is the Impact of Having a Family Member with a Learning Disability?